Kaidon Salter: 2023 season

 In the 2023 season opener, Salter completed 11 of 20 passes for 143 yards and two touchdowns and rushed for 82 yards in a 34–24 win over Bowling Green.
 In week 2, he completed 15 of 25 attempts for 276 yards and two touchdowns and rushed for two touchdowns in a win over New Mexico State.
 In week 3, Salter completed 16 of 26 passes for 344 yards and five touchdowns and rushed for 66 yards and a touchdown in a 55–27 win over Buffalo, earning Conference USA offensive player of the week honors.
 In week 4, he completed 11 of 21 passes for 156 yards and two touchdowns with one interception and ran for 77 yards and two touchdowns in a 38–6 win over FIU.
 In week 6 against Sam Houston, Salter scored two touchdowns, one through the air and one on the ground in a win.
 The next week, Salter threw for 177 yards and two touchdowns in a 31–13 win over Jacksonville State.
 In week 8, he threw for 140 yards and two touchdowns and ran for 160 yards in a 42–35 win over Middle Tennessee.
 In week 9, Salter threw for 169 yards and three touchdowns to go along with 117 rushing yards and a touchdown in a 42–29 win over the CUSA preseason favorites, Western Kentucky.
 The next week against Louisiana Tech, he threw for 297 yards and four touchdowns in another win.
 The next week, Salter scored five touchdowns against Old Dominion in a 38–10 win.
 The following week against UMass, he threw for 225 yards and two touchdowns and ran for 118 yards and two more touchdowns in a 49–25 win.
 In Liberty's final regular season game, Salter completed four of 11 passes for 22 yards and ran for 76 yards in a 42–28 win over UTEP to complete Liberty's first undefeated regular season.
 In the CUSA Championship game in a rematch against New Mexico State, he threw for 319 yards and two touchdowns and ran for 165 yards and a touchdown in the 49–35 win which gave Liberty their first CUSA Championship in Liberty's first season in the conference.
 Salter was awarded the Conference USA Championship Game MVP award.
 After Liberty earned the G5 New Year's Six bid, Salter threw for 126 yards, 1 touchdown and an interception in a loss against No. 8 Oregon in the 2024 Fiesta Bowl.
 He announced on January 2, 2024, that he was entering the transfer portal.
 Three days later, on January 5, 2024, Salter decided to exit the transfer portal and remain with Liberty.
+He also set single-season program records for passing touchdowns (32), total yards (3,965), and total touchdowns responsible for (44).